“Flow when you can, pull when you must.” Common Lean mantra.

 Impediments to Flow

-Working on things of lesser value defers us from working on the most valuable items.
+- Working on things of lesser value defers us from working on the most valuable items.
 This delays value realization regardless of how efficient the development group is.
-This is another reason to use MBIs.
+This is another reason to use minimum business increments (MBIs).

 You should observe that many of the impediments to flow revolve around delays or cause delays.
 Therefore, we can gain insights into improving flow by looking at how to reduce delays.
 It is also important to realize that delays are not just bad because they directly affect delivery times but because they create additional work.
 People often point to multi-tasking as the problem here but there is something far far worse.
 Delays of the sort mentioned above almost always cause additional work:

-Poor code quality delays making changes as well as risks adding new errors.
+- Poor quality delays making changes as well as risks adding new errors.
 It also introduces unplanned work which makes it harder for people on different teams to collaborate.

 The Cure to Delays